OlivierNDO/framecheck/README.md

 Before it goes downstream, this data **must** meet these conditions:

-- transaction_id follows a TXN format and isn’t missing
+- transaction_id follows a TXN format
 - user_id is a positive integer
 - transaction_time is a datetime before now
 - model_score is a float between 0.0 and 1.0